 IN Budget 2014 the Government set a cap on the total amount forecast to be spent on selected benefits and tax credits from 2015-16.
 (It is separate to the ‘benefit cap’ that caps the overall level of welfare payments payable to any individual family).
 The Government has excluded spending on the state pension from the welfare cap – which it claims is “better planned and controlled over a longer time period” – and jobseeker’s allowance and associated housing benefit payments – as “the most cyclical elements of welfare”.
 This leaves just over half of social security and tax credits spending subject to the cap.

-The cap was reset in the July 2015 Budget and we made our formal assessment of performance against it in the November 2016 Autumn Statement, which showed it being breached in all years.
-The Government then introduced a new welfare cap, which will only apply in 2021-22.
+The cap was reset in the July 2015 Budget and we made a formal assessment of performance against it in the November 2016 Autumn Statement, which showed it being breached in all years.
+The Government then introduced a new welfare cap, which was set to only apply in 2021-22.
+This cap was re-set in November 2017 following the beginning of a new Parliament, with the latest cap applying to spending in 2022-23.
 We will monitor progress against it until then.

 Table 1 : Welfare cap spending

 THE state pension is the largest single item of welfare spending making up over 40 per cent of the total.
-The current system for most pensioners comprises the basic state pension (providing a basic level of retirement income) and the state second pension (related to earnings).
-Since April 2016, they have been replaced by a ‘single-tier’ (flat-rate) pension for newly retired pensioners.
+The system for pensioners who retired before April 2016 comprises the basic state pension (providing a basic level of retirement income) and the state second pension (related to earnings).
+Since April 2016, these have been replaced by a ‘single-tier’ (flat-rate) pension for newly retired pensioners.
 The state pension age (SPA) is set to rise to 66 for both men and women by 2020.